Klodii/dotfiles/.config/linux/fedora/wacom_screen_selector.md

 To verify the installation run: `xsetwacom --version`

 ### Steps
-1. Identify your device name by running
+1. Identify your device name by running, like "Wacom Intuos BT S Pen stylus"

 ```bash
 xsetwacom list devices